Malihabad: Economics

-Dasheri mango plantations is one of the major income sources of the region, with mangoes being exported to many neighbouring countries.
+Dasheri mango plantations are one of the major income sources of the region, with mangoes being exported to many neighbouring countries.

-Dasheri Mango is very delicious and known for its sweetness and soft pulp.

-Other varieties of mangoes such as Chausa, Fazli, Lucknowa, Jauhari, Safeda, etc. are also grown here.

 Vegetables are another major export here.

 In film and television

 The Filmfare Award winner (1979) and winner of National Film Award for Best Feature Film in Hindi (1978), film Junoon was mostly shot in the Mahals of Malihabad.
 The 1978 Urdu film was produced by Shashi Kapoor and directed by Shyam Benegal and was a hit of its time.
 The film was based on Ruskin Bond novella A Flight of Pigeons.
-Other productions that have shot in Malihabad include the films Shorgul and Mulk and the television series Savdhaan India and Krishna Chali London.

 Malihabad and its famous mangoes are mentioned several times in the 2004 film Lakshya.